 Jesus’ forty days of fasting

 In the Bible, Jesus fasted for 40 days.
-During those forty days, when Jesus’ flesh was at its weakest, He endured relentless temptation from Satan.
+When Jesus’ flesh was at its weakest, He endured relentless temptation from Satan.
 He demonstrated for us that fasting can strengthen us spiritually when we use it to draw closer to God.

 When Kings Pray and Fast